cipherstash/cipherstash-playground/dynamodb/README.md

 CipherStash for DynamoDB also expects a Global Secondary Index called **TermIndex** to exist if you want to search and query against records.

-This is the create table command we used to initialize the `users` table for the playground:
+This is the create table command we used to initialize the `users` table for the playground.

 ```bash
 aws dynamodb create-table \